pwalski/tchannel_rs/README.md

  * [ ] Cancel request
  * [ ] Claim requests
  * [ ] Use Tower?
- * [ ] Implement Serde Serialize/Deserialize to Message types
+ * [ ] Implement Serde Serialize/Deserialize for Message types

 The goal of the project is to provide a similar API to Java TChannel implementation which is why both connection pools and server task handler are hidden from user.